gadicc/meteor-hmr/README.md

 plugins (which use his [react-proxy](https://github.com/gaearon/react-proxy) too).
 These are awesome and this is the right way to go; nothing hacky here.

-1. In compiler plugin, always pass `inputFile.addJavaScript()` the original data for a file, even if it's changed - this avoids a client refresh.

-1. With changed files, manually construct a module tree that (hopefully) resembles Meteor's linker output (which we bypass; hence we only support specfic situations).
+1. In the (replaced) ecmascript compiler plugin, watch for changed files and manually construct a module tree that (hopefully) resembles Meteor's linker output (which we bypass; hence we only support specfic situations).

 1. Bundle this and store in Mongo (no other way to communicate with the running app from a compiler plugin)